opetitprestataire/label-studio/web/libs/editor/src/components/KonvaVector/README.md

 # KonvaVector Component

-## Programmatic Point Creation
+## Point Creation Management

-The KonvaVector component now supports programmatic point creation through a singleton utility that manages the click-drag behavior for creating both regular and bezier points.
+The KonvaVector component now uses a **PointCreationManager** as the **single source of truth** for all point creation, whether it's regular points or bezier points.
+This ensures consistent behavior and centralized point creation logic.

 ### New Ref Methods